 - Anxiety disorders

-- Heart disease, such as high blood pressure, high cholesterol, and heart attack
+- Heart disease, high blood pressure, high cholesterol

 - Pain, such as muscle or joint pain and headaches